Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Adam was always keenly aware of himself and his body because of that possibility.
 All the men of HEAT were.
 They were the very best bleeding-edge, hulked-out athletes that mankind had ever made, but even years of all-out training wouldn’t protect them from fatal hypoglycemia.
 The Beef Trio were bigger still and Adam was the biggest of all, so knowing their own and each other’s bodies was a full-time job.

-‘Base had known Adam from the very beginning and always knew just what he needed---in this case a saline and electrolytes IV, and definitely a massive hit of glucose, too.
+‘Base had known Adam from the very beginning and always knew just what he needed - in this case a saline and electrolytes IV, and definitely a massive hit of glucose, too.
 The dead giveaway from Adam’s perspective was that he was both ferociously thirsty and desperately needed to pee.

 His suit let him take care of both problems while Costello took stock of their surroundings.
-There was blood and wreckage *everywhere*---Adam wasn’t clean but he *was* quick and thorough.
+There was blood and wreckage *everywhere* - Adam wasn’t clean but he *was* quick and thorough.
 Behind the LT, Irish and Kiwi were evacuating Shin back through the Jump Array on a litter.

 “...He gonna recover?”